jayvdb/flake8-putty/README.rst

   $ flake8 --version

-  2.4.1 (pep8: 1.5.7, flake8-putty: 0.1.0, mccabe: 0.3.1, pyflakes: 0.8.1) CPython 2.7.6 on Linux
+  2.4.1 (pep8: 1.5.7, flake8-putty: 0.3.2, mccabe: 0.3.1, pyflakes: 0.8.1) CPython 2.7.6 on Linux

 Usage
 -----

-flake8-putty is not activated unless `putty-ignore` or `putty-select` appear in the configuration file or command line options.
+flake8-putty is not activated unless `putty-auto-ignore`, `putty-ignore` or `putty-select` appear in the configuration file or command line options.

+Auto ignore detects comments on each line like `..  # flake8: disable=xxxx`.

 `putty-ignore` and `putty-select` both support multiline values, and each line is a rule which should have the format:

-  <selectors> : <codes>
+  <selectors> : <modifier><codes>

+The codes are flake8 codes to use when the rule is matched.
+The only modifier is `+` which appends the codes to the list of codes from other rules.

 Selectors may contain one or more of:
 - file patterns